Skip the flight: The best family cruises you can drive to in every U.S. homeport

 Philadelphia: Norwegian Jewel

-A recent multimillion-dollar refurbishment injected new life into Norwegian Jewel, which has been a longtime favorite of Norwegian Cruise Line regulars.
-Beginning in spring 2026, the ship will begin sailing from Philadelphia—the first passenger ship to do so in many years.
+A recent multimillion-dollar refurbishment injected new life into Norwegian Jewel, a longtime favorite of Norwegian Cruise Line regulars.
+The ship is the only option currently sailing from Philadelphia, but that just means the ship will be easy to access, and the port won’t be as chaotic as more popular destinations like PortMiami.
 Families onboard will appreciate separate kids’ clubs for youngsters and teens, an array of dining options, and classic fun by the pool.
-Where Norwegian truly excels is with its ongoing Free at Sea promotion, which can save families even more buckaroos.
+Where Norwegian truly excels is with its ongoing Free at Sea promotion, which can save families even more.

 Southeast